KuZa91/Generating-a-BH-Merging-Catalogue/README.md

 The main purpose of this ipython notebook, is to generate a catalogue of _Stellar Origin Binary Black Hole Merging events_ (_SOBBHm_) inside a given volume of space and detectable time.
 In order to do so, I'll use equation **1)** and **2)** of the paper of [A. Sesana](https://arxiv.org/abs/1602.06951), in the same form described in the paper by [LIGO and Virgo Scientific Collaboration [1]](https://arxiv.org/abs/2111.03634)[[2]](https://arxiv.org/abs/2010.14533)[[3]](https://arxiv.org/abs/1811.12940).
-The previous articles infer the properties of the parameters distribution for the _SOBBHm_ population detected by the _LIGO and VIRGO Collaboration_, in order to predict a reliable distribution for the future detected events, and in particular, the inference was done adopting several different distributions for the masses.
+The previous articles infer the properties of the parameters distribution for the _SOBBHm_ population detected by the _LIGO and VIRGO Collaboration_, in order to predict a reliable description of the _Black Holes_ (_BHS_).
+The code can also be used to generate subdominant channels of the main population described by the _LIGO-Virgo-Kagra_ (_LVK_) collaboration, as the _Primordial Black Holes_ (_PBHs_) population described in [B. Carr](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.96.023514), [V. De Luca](https://arxiv.org/abs/2106.13769).

+##Description of the code##

+In the paper by [LIGO and Virgo Scientific Collaboration [1]](https://arxiv.org/abs/2111.03634)[[2]](https://arxiv.org/abs/2010.14533)[[3]](https://arxiv.org/abs/1811.12940), the inference was done adopting several different distributions for the masses.
 In the [notebook](https://github.com/KuZa91/Generating-a-BH-Merging-Catalogue/blob/master/BHCatalogV6.0.ipynb), we implemented both the _Power law + Peak model_ taken by [[1]](https://arxiv.org/abs/2111.03634), and the _Model B_ distribution taken from [[3]](https://arxiv.org/abs/1811.12940).
-Furthermore, in the latest version _V 6.0_ of the notebook, in order to describe _Primordial Black Hole(PBH)_ perturbations, we implemented a standard _Gaussian_ mass function as well as a _Log-Normal Probability Distribution Function(PDF)_ taken from [B. Carr et al.](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.96.023514).
+Furthermore, in the latest version _V 6.0_ of the notebook, in order to describe _PBH_ perturbations, we implemented a standard _Gaussian_ mass function as well as a _Log-Normal Probability Distribution Function(PDF)_ taken from [B. Carr et al.](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.96.023514).
 For what concerns _spin amplitudes_ and _spin tilts angles_, we implemented the _Default Spin model_ taken from the paper [[1]](https://arxiv.org/abs/2111.03634), the parameters for the latters were described in the paper [[2]](https://arxiv.org/abs/2010.14533).
 The merging rate is taken in agreement with the latest results of [[1]](https://arxiv.org/abs/2111.03634), in particular, it was implemented both a redshift evolving merging rate and a constant one over the volume.
 In order to generate perturbation catalogues at a given z, the mode _R Spike_ was implemented which will generate events only at a particular bin of z given a certain width and intensity for the perturbation.